by Dr. Robert Berdan

 Lecan sp note the double foot and toes - head contracted into the lorica (shell).
 Monogononta, Lecanidae.

-Unidentified rotifer species with a single toe and wide ciliated corona.
-My best guess - Microcodon clavus.
-I have only seen this rotifer once.
+Unidentified rotifer species (possibly Microcodon clavis) with a single toe and wide ciliated corona.

 Monommata arndti has a long foot Monogononta, Ploima, Notommatidae 200X

 Lecane quadridentata (I think it was previously described as Monostyla quadridentata).
 It is nicknamed the "devil rotifer" because of the horn like projections from the lorica.

 Bdelloid Rotifers - one with the corona beating and the other one with the corona contracted.
 200X